 An interesting but tasty option is to cut some cheddar cheese into triangles and bake it in the oven.
 Then use the hardened cheese to spread the peanut butter on.

 I am going to add a keto peanut butter cookie video soon, but it’s super easy to make, all you need is:

-Bake at 350 degrees until edges are golden brown approximately 15 minutes.
-Let them cool on a wire rack for a few minuted before eating.
+Bake at 350 degrees until edges are golden brown for approximately 15 minutes.
+Let them cool on a wire rack for a few minutes before eating.

 To recap: Yes you can have peanut butter on keto, but take it easy and include the carbs in your daily carb count.
-Also be sure to increase your intake of omega 3 fatty acids to compensate for the extra omega 6 intake.
+Also, be sure to increase your intake of omega 3 fatty acids to compensate for the extra omega 6 consumption.